OpenJohnMacGregor/ElisaPages/docs/PseudoDIA.md

 It's not generally included in the V-Model, but in the context of safety-critical systems, there should be backwards traceability between the requirements and the work products that implement them.

 Two points are immediately noticeable:
-	1) The standards' requirements mostly only cover the tip of the iceberg of system development activities.
+1. The standards' requirements mostly only cover the tip of the iceberg of system development activities.
 (Well, I have to admit I made the orange boxes small so that they wouldn't interfere with the phase titles, however (-:  ).
-	2) There is an overlap between safety functionality and operating system functionality.
+1. There is an overlap between safety functionality and operating system functionality.
+{: .alphaList}

 Those turquoise boxes represent the development process all application, middleware and, yes, operating system elements in the safety-critical system.
 The system itself is composed of (using a somewhat arbitrary mixture of terminology):
-	1) newly-developed safety  elements
+1. newly-developed safety  elements
-	2) newly-developed non-safety elements
+1. newly-developed non-safety elements
-	3) pre-existing safety elements that have been used in a similar domain
+1. pre-existing safety elements that have been used in a similar domain
-	4) pre-existing safety elements that have been used in another context (at least from the 26262 perspective), i.e. another instance of the same product class
+1. pre-existing safety elements that have been used in another context (at least from the 26262 perspective), i.e. another instance of the same product class
-	5) pre-existing non-safety elements
+1. pre-existing non-safety elements
-	6) pre-existing safety components (hardware and software)
+1. pre-existing safety components (hardware and software)
-	7) pre-existing non-safety components (hardware and software) each of which may have a different certification or qualification route as well as different generic development processes.
+1. pre-existing non-safety components (hardware and software)

+each of which may have a different certification or qualification route as well as different generic development processes.
 The difference between elements and components seem nebulous to me and I'd rather call pre-existing things "off-the-shelf", whereby one might have to differentiate whose shelf they come from.

 From the previous e-mail (which admittedly considered only non-safety-critical systems), a Linux that is currently being selected for use in an embedded system would belong to category 7 and that is the focus here.
 It may soon be the case that safety-critical applications will use Linux.
 There may come a time, where safety functionality has been brought upstream to the Kernel, but these are now not quite the case.